Department of History

-Dr S. Karly Kehoe is the Canada Research Chair in Atlantic Canada Communities.
+Dr S. Karly Kehoe is Canada Research Chair in Atlantic Canada Communities.
 Prior to coming to Saint Mary’s she lived and worked in Scotland.
 She has been awarded research fellowships at the University of Guelph, Yale University, Middle Tennessee State University, and Durham University.
 Karly sits on the editorial boards of the Scottish Historical Review and the Innes Review and is a fellow of the Royal Historical Society.
-She is a member of the Global Young Academy and the Royal Society of Canada’s College of New Scholars, Artists and Scientists, and a proud alumna & former co-chair of the Royal Society of Edinburgh’s Young Academy of Scotland.
+She is a member of the Global Young Academy and an alumna & former co-chair of the Royal Society of Edinburgh’s Young Academy of Scotland.
+In addition to being a member of the Royal Society of Canada’s College of New Scholars, Artists and Scientists, she serves on its executive committee and is a member of the steering committee of RSC Atlantic.

-Her research specialism is religion, migration, and minority identities in the British Atlantic.
+Karly’s research specialism is religion, migration, and minority identities in the British Atlantic.
 Connected interests are sustainable development and rural change over the course of the eighteenth and nineteenth centuries.
 Her first book, Creating a Scottish Church: Catholicism, Gender and Ethnicity in Nineteenth-Century Scotland, is accompanied by numerous chapters and articles.
-Her second monograph, which considers the ways in which the British Empire enabled Britain's religious peripheries to expand understandings of citizenship and belonging, has just been completed.
-She co-edits, with Chris Dalglish, the Histories of the Scottish North Atlantic book series for Edinburgh University Press.
+Her second monograph (forthcoming) considers the ways in which the British Empire enabled Britain's religious peripheries to expand understandings of citizenship and belonging.
+She is the co-editor (with Jan-Christoph Heilinger and Eva Alisic) of Responsibility for Refugee and Migrant Integration volume with De Gruyter Publishers (forthcoming) and co-edits (with Chris Dalglish) the Histories of the Scottish North Atlantic book series with Edinburgh University Press.

-She is also an advocate of displaced and at-risk academics and works closely with a number of organizations to support those at early and mid-career level.
+An advocate of displaced and at-risk academics, Karly works closely with a number of organizations to support these colleagues.
 For more information, please see these links: https://www.youngacademyofscotland.org.uk/news/at-risk-academics-and-refugees.html & https://globalyoungacademy.net/activities/at-risk-and-refugee-membership-initiative/

 Breitenbach, Esther, Fleming, Linda, S. Karly Kehoe and Orr, Lesley, A Documentary History of Women in Nineteenth-Century Scotland, Edinburgh, Edinburgh University Press (2013)